kbrenn02/ecommerce-platform/Notes.md

 The admin panel, backend, and frontend are their own apps, but they need to connect.

 When an admin creates a product, it needs to call on the API endpoints in the backend, which then add the product to the frontend.

+This is done using the fetch call to 'http://localhost:4000' URLs which we set up when creating our CRUD calls in backend.